shapeshed/jekyll.shapeshed.com/_posts/2011-08-29-migrating-from-slicehost-to-linode.md

 ---
 layout: post
 title: Migrating from Slicehost to Linode
-excerpt: Why I'm moving and how to do it
+description: Why I'm moving and how to do it
 categories: [Unix]
 ---
 ## Slicehost was a game changer